floriannicolas/braowser.js/README.md

 # braowser.js

-### A very simple javascript plugin for browser detection who just add related classes to html element.
+### A very simple javascript plugin for browser detection that just add related classes to html element.

 braowser.js can detect :